fverse/rim/README.md

-# cheeder
+# Cder
-Cheeder is a standalone database seeder for MySQL.
+Cder is database seeder for PostgreSQL.

 Developed for my personal use.
 So that, this wont be documented